MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-provide-details.md

 After you click the **Create Environment** button in the **Create Environment** tab, you're taken to the **Update Environment** tab, where you select an environment and Scene to build and publish.
 If the Scene has a Mesh Cloud Scripting component, the deployment configurations are also shown here.

-If you navigated to this article from the *Build and publish your environment* article, [return to that article](../../make-your-environment-available/build-and-publish-your-environment.md#create-your-environment).
+If you navigated to this article from the *Build and publish your environment* article, you can now [return to that article](../../make-your-environment-available/build-and-publish-your-environment.md#create-your-environment). **Note**: When you build and publish, the Mesh Cloud Scripting cloud infrastructure is deployed to your Azure Subscription.
+To learn more about the specific apps that are deployed, see [Resources deployed](./cloud-scripting-setup-infrastructure.md#resources-deployed).

-If you navigated to this article from the *Mesh Cloud Scripting getting started* article, [return to that article](./cloud-scripting-getting-started.md)
+If you navigated to this article from the *Mesh Cloud Scripting getting started* article, you can now [return to that article](./cloud-scripting-getting-started.md)

 ## Next steps